 (Find something for which to be grateful, whether a blessing in your life, or a bright side of a painful situation.
 For your challenges, talk to yourself words of faith, to help you become more accepting.
 For your difficulties, talk to yourself words of compassion, understanding and encouragement.
 For more on this topic, see the first three tools in, “6 Tools to Enhance Your Mood.”)

 4. Take care of my health.
-I will do my best to eat healthy, exercise (brisk walking counts), get enough sleep, and have a meaningful conversation with a family member or friend (social support is health and life enhancing).
+I will do my best to eat healthy, exercise (brisk walking counts), get enough sleep, and have a meaningful conversation with someone to develop the relationship (social support is health and life enhancing).

 Between us and our fellow:

 5. Do not harm emotionally or financially.
 I will do my best not to cause harm and I will apologize if I do.
-I only want to be a force of goodness in people’s lives.
+I strive to only be a force of goodness in people’s lives.

 (Emotional harm: Being hyper-critical, yelling at people, ridiculing what they did, making hurtful comments, ignoring them or speaking negatively about them.
 If you realize you have harmed someone emotionally, as soon as possible, ask for forgiveness.

-Financial harm: Being late in agreed upon payments, withholding monies belonging to others, not keeping your word or taking advantage of people or not giving them their fair share.
+Financial harm: Being late in agreed upon payments, withholding monies belonging to others, not keeping your word, taking advantage of people or not giving them their fair share.
 If you realize you have harmed someone financially, as soon as possible, make amends and ask for forgiveness.)